learn-co-students/nyc-web-030920/33-controlled-forms/README.md

 After cloning down the project:
 - Run `git checkout -b yourname` in your terminal to create your own branch
 - Run `npm install` in your terminal
-- Run `npm start` and a JSON server will spin up a mock back-end API and you can access the data at `http://localhost:6001/plants`.
-Your react application will also start, on port `6002`.
-The response should contain an array of objects that are structured as follows:
+- Run `npm start` and your react application will start on port `3000`.
+The data you need is imported from `data.js` and looks as follows:
 ```
 [{
 "Scientific_Name": "Aphelandra squarrosa",